-Understanding Block Storage in Securing Your Data
+Understanding Cloud Object Storage in Securing Your Data

 Modern enterprise storage for primary workloads aims at three crucial parameters wherein block storage wins.
 These are: